Cayenne: Demographics

-Sanitary conditions
+Health

 Health conditions in Cayenne and French Guiana are generally good.
 The principal illnesses that cause mortality are circulatory, infectious and parasitic diseases, as well as cancer.
 A branch of the Pasteur Institute in Paris, located in Cayenne, conducts research on tropical and endemic local diseases and is renowned throughout Latin America.
 Life expectancy averages about 76 years for men and 83 years for women.
 The main hospital of the city is the Andrée-Rosemon Hospital which opened in 1992.

 Economy

 Cayenne is an important seaport in South America.
 The major port of Dégrad des Cannes is on the estuary of the river Mahury, replacing Larivot and the Îles du Salut.
 Timber, rosewood essence, rum, and gold are exported in small quantities.
 In the mid-1960s sugarcane and pineapple were planted around the city, and a pineapple cannery and a shrimp-processing plant were later built.
 A seafront avenue links Cayenne with the suburbs of Chaton and Montabo, where the French Institute of Tropical America and the Pasteur Institute are located.
 Historic landmarks include the Church of the Holy Saviour and a prefecture on the Place d'Armes.
 The Félix Eboué International Airport is the only international airport serving Cayenne.